bogdanr/bogdanr.github.io/_posts/2026-06-10-making-local-llm-fast.md

 | 20 tools | 1,631 | 21,077 ms | 120 ms | 30.1 MB |
 | 40 tools | 3,251 | 44,806 ms | 133 ms | 60.0 MB |

-Read the last row twice.
 A cold prefill of a 3,251-token system prompt takes **45 seconds** on this modern CPU.
 The cached restore serves the first token in **133 ms** and the cost is a 60 MB snapshot sitting in RAM.
 A little memory for a lot of saved latency.

 This is what makes local tool use feasible in the future.
 It's already on the [roadmap](https://github.com/bogdanr/fono/blob/main/ROADMAP.md) :)